 The master track Transport & Planning of the MSc Civil Engineering focuses on transport and infrastructure networks, passenger transport, and road and railway traffic systems.
 Key characteristic is the quantitative approach: we model the transport and traffic systems in order to assess their performance and their effects.
 These models are used to develop new and innovative measures in the field of transport and traffic.

-In September 2018 we start with a new programme for the MSc-track Transport & Planning.
+In September 2018 we started with a new programme for the MSc-track Transport & Planning.
 The focus of the new programme is “The design, assessment and management of ‘open’ civil transport systems and networks”, in which the term ”open” refers to publically accessible systems and networks.

-The new programme of the MSc-track Transport & Planning gives students freedom to compose a programme according to their interest by offering three specialisations and a selection of electives, while providing a solid basis in in the fundamentals of the three specialisations as well as in engineering and research skills.
-Furthermore, new courses are introduced to address new topics as the analysis and design of resilient transport networks, the analysis and design of bicycle and pedestrian traffic systems, and the modelling and analysis of public transport operations.
+The programme of the MSc-track Transport & Planning gives students freedom to compose a programme according to their interest by offering three specialisations and a selection of electives, while providing a solid basis in in the fundamentals of the three specialisations as well as in engineering and research skills.
+Furthermore, courses are introduced to address new topics as the analysis and design of resilient transport networks, the analysis and design of bicycle and pedestrian traffic systems, and the modelling and analysis of public transport operations.

-For the first year of the programme consists of a common core (32 EC), three specialisations (16 EC each), a course on Ethics (4 EC) plus a selection of two courses from a list of Transport & Planning related courses (8 EC).
+The first year of the programme consists of a common core (32 EC), three specialisations (16 EC each), a course on Ethics (4 EC) plus a selection of two courses from a list of Transport & Planning related courses (8 EC).